maduc238/data-structures-and-algorithms/README.rst

 Nodes
 -------

 The graph G can be grown in several ways.
-NetworkX includes many graph generator functions and facilities to read and write graphs in many formats.
+Graph includes many graph generator functions and facilities to read and write graphs in many formats.
 To get started though we'll look at simple manipulations.
 You can add one node at a time,::